BernardoRighi/BernardoRighi/README.md

 <br><p align="centre"> Genero FourJs |C# | Java | Computer Engineer</b></p>
 </div>

-<p>I currently develop ERPs in the FourJs Genero language and work with the IBM Informix database.
+<p>Through my company, BETEC Consultoria e Desenvolvimento de Software, I develop ERPs in the FourJs Genero language and work with the IBM Informix database.
 I use GitLab for version control and Kanban and Scrum for workflow.
-I have a degree in Computer Engineering and a postgraduate degree in IT Project Management and Data Science and Artificial Intelligence.</p>
+I have a degree in Computer Engineering and postgraduate degrees in IT Project Management and Data Science and Artificial Intelligence.</p>

 <br>